 Different countries offer different pathways to citizenship.
-For the US, citizenship via marriage to a US citizen is especially common.
-Marrying a US citizen, however, does not guarantee you citizenship.
-The path and timelines to citizenship via marriage can also take a long time.
-Getting married to a US citizen simply helps in obtaining a green card and is the first step of your journey to full citizenship.
+For the U.S., citizenship via marriage to a U.S. citizen is especially common.
+While there are other means of gaining U.S. citizenship such as through an employment-based green card, being the spouse of a U.S. citizen can offer the smoothest and fastest route.
+Marrying a U.S. citizen, however, does not guarantee you will be granted citizenship.
+The path and timelines to citizenship via marriage also require various processes.
+Getting married to a U.S. citizen simply helps in obtaining a green card and is the first step of your journey to full citizenship.

 Even obtaining permanent residency is not the end of the story.
 You still have to fulfill additional criteria before you can be eligible to apply for naturalization.
 This rule is governed by Section 319(a) of the Immigration and Nationality Act (INA).

-Scenario A: Consular Processing for Non-Immigrant Living Abroad
+Scenario A: Consular Processing for a U.S. Spouse Living Abroad

 This petition kicks off a process that can last 7-10 months.
 This timeline starts once the USCIS has everything it needs.
 If they require more information or documents to finish processing, they will send you a “Request for Evidence” (RFE).

 If you receive an RFE, don’t panic.
 You’ve essentially been given a chance to save your case from rejection or denial.
 The first thing you should do is bring the RFE to your attorney.
 He or she will be able to help you decide on the appropriate action.
 The USCIS will give you a window of time in which to respond, after which your petition will likely be denied.
-You can either give a full response with all of the evidence requested, a partial response with some of the evidence requested, or you can withdraw your petition.
+You should endeavor to give a full and well-detailed response with all of the evidence requested.

 The Green Card Application

-The beneficiary has to undergo “Consular Processing.”
-This is a pathway to obtaining a green card that is available for spouses of US citizens living abroad.
-The other option would be Adjustment of Status, but this is only available to those already living in the US through a nonimmigrant visa.
+Once the I-130 petition has been approved, the beneficiary has to undergo “Consular Processing.”
+This is a pathway to obtaining a green card that is available for spouses of U.S. citizens living abroad.
+The other option would be Adjustment of Status, but this is only available to those already living in the U.S. through a nonimmigrant visa.

-Your spouse can file an immigrant visa application (known as the DS-260) after paying processing fees.
+The green card application beneficiary (the foreign spouse) can file an immigrant visa application (known as the DS-260) after paying processing fees.
 An Affidavit of Support (Form I-864) may also be required.
 You have to satisfy the NVC that all documents and information are in order.
-Provide missing information if requested to do so.

 Take a deep breath: you are almost there.
-Before your spouse can travel to the United States, they will have to go through the following:
+Before a foreign spouse can travel to the United States, he or she will have to go through the following:

-- They have to undergo a medical exam with a doctor approved by the Department of State.
-The US consulate/embassy handling your case will provide a list of eligible doctors.
+- Undergo a medical exam with a doctor approved by the Department of State.
+The U.S. consulate/embassy handling your case will provide a list of eligible doctors.

-- They have to provide an approved address before the interview.
-This will ensure timely delivery of your passport once an approved visa stamp is obtained.
+- Provide an approved address before the interview.
+This will ensure the timely delivery of your passport once an approved visa stamp is obtained.

-- He or she may have to undergo fingerprinting (otherwise known as a biometrics appointment).
+- May have to undergo fingerprinting (otherwise known as a biometrics appointment).
 This is more of an administrative procedure to conduct background and security checks.
-Your local consulate/embassy will have specific instructions for your spouse to follow.
+Your local consulate/embassy will give you the specific instructions to follow.

 Once the above steps have been completed, your spouse is required to attend a green card interview.
 This interview takes place at the embassy/consulate at the time and date specified in the interview notice.

 You have to convince the consular official handling your case that your marriage is not fraudulent.
-Only then will he/she give your spouse approval.
+You will need to convince the consular officer of the authenticity of your marriage in order to obtain green card application approval.
 This can even be on the spot, depending on unique case-by-case situations.
 It also depends on the level of comfort a consular officer has in your application.

-Once your spouse has received a visa stamp, they will need to pay a USCIS immigrant fee.
-The fee covers the postage costs of sending the physical green card to the couple’s US address.
+Once the foreign spouse has received a visa stamp, they will need to pay a USCIS immigrant fee.
+The fee covers the postage costs of sending the physical green card to the couple’s U.S. address.

 To couples married less than two years, a conditional green card is issued.
 The relevant timeline is decided at the time of the card’s issuance.
 This conditional card expires in two years.
 You will need to file for form I-751 90 days before the expiration date of the conditional green card.
 This is the “Petition to Remove Conditions on Residence.”